junxit/us-congress-bills-115/metadata.md

 - 2017-07-24 — Placed on the Union Calendar, Calendar No. 183.
 - 2017-07-24 — Reported (Amended) by the Committee on Intelligence.
 H. Rept.
 115-251.
 - 2017-07-24 — Reported (Amended) by the Committee on Intelligence.
 H. Rept.
 115-251.
+- 2017-07-27 — Rules Committee Resolution H. Res.
+481 Reported to House.
+Rule provides for consideration of H.R.
+3180 with 1 hour of general debate.
+The resolution provides for a closed rule.
+The resolution provides for an amendment in the nature of a substitute recommended by the Permanent Select Committee on Intelligence now printed in the bill shall be considered as adopted, and the bill as amended, shall be considered as read.
+- 2017-07-28 — Considered under the provisions of rule H. Res.
+481. (consideration: CR H6547-6557)
+- 2017-07-28 — DEBATE - The House proceeded with one hour of debate on H.R.
+3180.
+- 2017-07-28 — House amendment offered
+- 2017-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-07-28 — On passage Passed by the Yeas and Nays: 380 - 35 (Roll no. 437). (text: CR H6547-6552)
+- 2017-07-28 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 380 - 35 (Roll no. 437).(text: CR H6547-6552)
+- 2017-07-28 — Rule H. Res.
+481 passed House.
+- 2017-07-28 — Rule provides for consideration of H.R.
+3180 with 1 hour of general debate.
+The resolution provides for a closed rule.
+The resolution provides for an amendment in the nature of a substitute recommended by the Permanent Select Committee on Intelligence now printed in the bill shall be considered as adopted, and the bill as amended, shall be considered as read.
+- 2017-07-28 — The previous question was ordered pursuant to the rule.